 2) Get me a sandwich please.

 I believe that women should have autonomy in their own homes.
 In my own experience, the theology was used to perpetuate abuse.
 I have written about it and I can point to countless other women with the same experience.
-There are studies that explore the link, particularly in the Journal of Psychology and Theology at Biola University (Volume 45, Number 1).
+There are studies that are exploring the link, taking place at this time.

 Many men have read my story and then asked for “proof.”
 And that’s the difficult thing.
 My story is the proof.
 Yet, when you don’t believe a woman can discern truth, then you question the credibility of the sole witness.
 This sets up a climate where abuse can be perpetuated.
 This is the precisely what I’m speaking out against.